robin-peter/iqid-alphas/README.md

+**08-28-2024:** updates are being made to the main branch over the next month.
+Please stay tuned.

 # iqid-alphas
 A Python-based framework for listmode data processing, image processing, and dosimetry using the iQID camera digital autoradiograph, as described in the paper published here: https://doi.org/10.1038/s41598-022-22664-5.

-The permanent DOI of this repository is:
+The permanent DOI of the initial repository release is:

 [![DOI](https://zenodo.org/badge/540307496.svg)](https://zenodo.org/badge/latestdoi/540307496)